-LEARNING MODULES WILL CONTAIN

-One learning module that contains

-MATHEMATICS

-AND STATISTICS

-One learning module that contains ENGLISH

-One learning module that contains neither ENGLISH nor MATHEMATICS AND STATISTICS
+LEARNING MODULES WILL CONTAIN One learning module that contains MATHEMATICS AND STATISTICS One learning module that contains ENGLISH One learning module that contains neither ENGLISH nor MATHEMATICS AND STATISTICS

 The coverage of curriculum Learning Areas will be carefully mapped by you and your Learning Advisor to ensure you are learning in contexts that are interesting to you, and are being challenged and exposed to all learning areas.
-The other six learning areas are Technology, Health and Physical Education, Science, Social Sciences, The Arts, and Languages.
-Year 7 & 8 students have their curriculum coverage managed in the three module sets they are timetabled into and they stay with the same group and same English and Mathematics teachers for the whole year.
-It is expected that all Year 7 and 8 students complete one semester of learning Te Reo Māori in an integrated Learning Module.
+The other six learning areas are TECHNOLOGY, HEALTH AND PHYSICAL EDUCATION, SCIENCE, SOCIAL SCIENCES, THE ARTS, AND LANGUAGES.
+Year 7 & 8 students have their curriculum coverage managed in the three module sets they are timetabled into.

-EXAMPLES OF INTEGRATED LEARNING Claudia's final artefact shows her Visual Art and Digital Technology learning, demonstrating her knowledge and visual art techniques through the digital design process to the finished product, a stunning feather encapsulating the diversity of our school.
+Connected, authentic, collaborative Tautoro (Year 10) is an optional course that is co-constructed, taught and assessed collaboratively by teachers from several curriculum learning areas in response to students' needs and interests.
+These courses are designed to maximise student choice and ownership of their learning, while offering opportunities to engage, develop and demonstrate the richer set of skills and dispositions in our CLOAK.
+Our goal is for our learners to achieve deep learning and make meaningful connections across learning areas.
+RJHS is a student-centred "deeper learning" experience that encourages student ownership of the learning process, inquiry over answers, and interest-based student engagement.
+(Lichtman, 2020) EXAMPLES OF INTEGRATED LEARNING Claudia's final artefact shows her Visual Art and Digital Technology learning, demonstrating her knowledge and visual art techniques through the digital design process to the finished product, a stunning feather encapsulating the diversity of our school.
 Final Product This is my final product of the digital drawing.
 I will use this reflection to explain what it represents and why I chose to create it this way.
 The feather is a representation/connection to the cloak as it is an important aspect of our school and how we develop ourselves.
-It is moving to show change and the different patterns represent the diversity of students and teachers in this school.
+It is moving to show change and the different patterns represent the diversity of students and trachers in this school.
 I originally planned to print it on wood.
 However, Terry suggested that I print it on black plastic as it would create more contrast and it would be more durable